Janne Myrdal

 Janne Myrdal (born May 4, 1962) is a Republican member of the North Dakota Senate, representing the 19th district.
 Myrdal was first elected in 2016 to the 10th district, and re-elected in 2020.
-She is known for her anti-abortion activism, homophobia, and transphobia.
+She is known for her anti-abortion activism and opposition to LGBTQ rights.

 Early life and education

 Myrdal was born in Telemark, Norway in 1962 where she lived until completing high school.
 She then decided to travel to Texas for a year to do humanitarian work as a Christian to help refugees.
 There she met Mark, an American farmer from North Dakota, who she married in Skien, Norway in 1994.
 They have three children who they raised on the family farm in rural Edinburg where Myrdal is a homemaker.

 Politics

 Before becoming a member of the North Dakota Senate, Myrdal was an anti-abortion activist, heading the anti-abortion group ND Choose Life.
-Additionally, Myrdal is the former director of the North Dakota chapter of Concerned Women for America, a conservative activist group which has espoused anti-LGBT views.
+Additionally, Myrdal is the former director of the North Dakota chapter of Concerned Women for America, a conservative activist group which opposes LGBTQ rights.